dongyeon93/dongyeon93.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a Ph.D student at [Optical Engineering and Quantam Electronics Lab](http://oeqelab.snu.ac.kr/) at [Seoul National University](https://en.snu.ac.kr/), formerly led by Prof. [Byoungho Lee](http://oeqelab.snu.ac.kr/PROF) and currently led by Prof. [Yoonchan Jeong](https://laser.snu.ac.kr/members/professor).
-Prior to this, I received my Bachelor's degree in Electrical and Computer Engineering from [Seoul National University](https://en.snu.ac.kr/).
+I'm a post-doctoral researcher at [Optical Engineering and Quantam Electronics Lab](http://oeqelab.snu.ac.kr/).
+I received my Ph.D. degree in [Electrical and Computer Engineering from Seoul National University](http://ee.snu.ac.kr/en). as a member of [Optical Engineering and Quantam Electronics Lab](http://oeqelab.snu.ac.kr/), formerly led by Prof. [Byoungho Lee](http://oeqelab.snu.ac.kr/PROF) and currently led by Prof. [Yoonchan Jeong](https://laser.snu.ac.kr/members/professor).
+Prior to this, I received my Bachelor's degree in [Electrical and Computer Engineering from Seoul National University](http://ee.snu.ac.kr/en).

 My research lies at the intersection of augmented/virtual reality, computational 3D displays, visual perception and computer graphics.